 In the rapidly changing landscape that is web development, it can be challenging to find the right tools to meet your growing needs as a developer.
-With the emergence of mobile devices as a significant source of online traffic, responsive design is rising as an important tool in a developer’s set of skills.
+As a trusted custom web design company noted, with the emergence of mobile devices as a significant source of online traffic, responsive design is rising as an important tool in a developer’s set of skills.

 According to the tenets of responsive design, websites should adapt to different resolutions, supporting devices ranging from smartphones to desktops with full-sized monitors.
 Not only do websites have to look great, but they also have to perform well across the scope of connectivity options that mobile devices have introduced.
 Fortunately, Chrome has made it easier to test responsive design through Developer Tools by integrating a powerful emulation feature: device mode.